Charles Barkley Says He Would Have Joined a Superteam Had He Known Everyone Was ‘Going to Make Fun of’ Him for Being Ringless

 Charles Barkley doesn’t like superteams

-The NBA’s current superteam is the Brooklyn Nets, as Kevin Durant, Kyrie Irving, and James Harden are all looking to win a title together.
+The NBA’s current superteam at the time of Barkley’s comments was the Brooklyn Nets, as Kevin Durant, Kyrie Irving, and James Harden were all looking to win a title together.

-Given that superteams are typically pretty polarizing, the Nets have a lot of people rooting against them in the NBA playoffs.
+Given that superteams are typically pretty polarizing, the Nets had a lot of people rooting against them in the NBA playoffs.

 So, why does he dislike superteams so much?
 One reason is that their creation stunts the growth of other teams around the league.